Risk Partners Life Sciences Roundtable 2025, thank you very much!

 Why cyber risks are relevant for venture capital and private equity funds

 With the increasing growth of the cybercrime industry(see Federal Office for the Protection of the Constitution), venture capital (VC) and private equity (PE) funds and their fund managers are also increasingly exposed to cyber risks.
 This has been reflected for years in the claims we have been able to support, in which fund managers take first place year after year in the sectors we support.
-In addition, regulatory pressure, such as the DORA regulation, ensures that alternative investment fund managers (AIFM), which are fully regulated by BaFin, must actively improve their cyber security.
+In addition, regulatory pressure, such as the DORA regulation, ensures that alternative investment fund managers (AIFM/KVG), which are fully regulated by BaFin, must actively improve their cyber security.
 Despite all these measures, a residual risk remains:

 • What happens if attacks are successful and have serious consequences such as data loss or bank transfer fraud?